Bangkok for Digital Nomads

 Thailand's capital Bangkok is one of the main travel hubs in South-East Asia.
 Once upon a time it was my favourite place in the world.
 It's a big city, so it can take a little time to find the parts of it you like, but once you do it's such a vibrant and energetic place that you'll never be bored again.
 Accommodation is pretty cheap, there are endless social opportunities, the food scene is incredibly varied, there are a couple of nice parks, the transportation network can take you anywhere and the Internet is fast.
 What more could you ask for?

 In Thailand, all roads lead to Bangkok.
 All railway lines start in Bangkok and most international flights come to Bangkok.
 If you come to Thailand, you're almost certainly going to come here whether you want to or not.
 In response to a lull in post-pandemic tourism, the government really pushed to increase the tourist numbers in Thailand by removing a lot of red tape.
 In 2022, for example, 11.15 million foreign visitors came to Thailand.
-By 2024 it was over 35 million, and as almost all of them found themselves in Bangkok for some of their trip, when you're in Bangkok you can really feel it.
+By 2024 it was over 35 million, and as almost all of them found themselves in Bangkok at some point, when you're in Bangkok you can really feel it.
 And I don't just mean a huge increase in the number of gormless foreigners walking around in flip-flops.
 You can feel this quantity over quality attitude in the services.

 And while I once loved Bangkok to the point that I lived here for six years, lately I've fallen out of love with it a bit.
 It attracts so many foreigners that show no interest in learning the language or local customs, and subsequent businesses to cater to them, that it's rapidly becoming little more than a generic tourist city, particularly in the centre.